Information on different types of scams

-Each year, thousands of Hoosiers fall victim to tax scams that end up costing millions.
-Scammers often use scare or intimidation tactics to pressure victims in sharing personal information, making payments or allowing access to private information.
-If you ever receive a communication from an organization identifying themselves as a revenue-related agency or a third party hired by a revenue agency, you have the right to question their “demands” and refuse to meet their requests.
+Each year, thousands of Hoosiers fall victim to tax scams that end up costing people millions.
+Scammers often use scare tactics to pressure victims into sharing or giving access to personal information or even making payments.
+If you ever receive a communication from an organization saying they are from a revenue-related agency or a company hired by a revenue agency, you have the right to ask questions and refuse to meet their requests.

 - Call customers to demand immediate payment using a specific payment method, such as a prepaid debit card, gift card or wire transfer.
 Generally, the taxpayer will receive a bill in the mail if taxes are owed.